nelvadas/katacoda-scenarios/graalvm/graalvm-introduction/step1.md

 GraalVM is available for Linux/Mac/Windows in two editions:
 * a Community Edition
-* An Enteprise Edition with a 24/7 Premium Oracle Support.
+* An [Enteprise Edition](https://www.oracle.com/downloads/graalvm-downloads.html) with a 24/7 Premium Oracle Support.

 GraalVM is shipped as a sepearate package for each supported JDK edition

-In this section, you will install the Enterprise Edition of your choice by customizing the  `JDK_VERSION` and `GRAAL_VERSION` Version Variables.
+Install the Community Edition of your choice by customizing the  `JDK_VERSION` and `GRAAL_VERSION` Variables.
-While writing this scenarios, the latest released JDK version for Graal is 11 and the latest GRAAL version is 20.0.1 Feel free to update the versions as you want.
+While writing this scenarios, the latest GRAAL CE release is `20.0.0`  with   `JDK11`.
+> Feel free to update the versions as you want.

 ## Instalation